lijianweizhuwei/CMPT886/index.md

     E2=T0∧¬L1      .................111.............11.
 ```

-The error bit stream `E2` is wrong.
+The error bit stream `E2` is wrong!
 This is because the error `>` which is detected by `E0` has affect on the following stream `li>`.
 Which indicates we need to handle the errors step by step, we should remove the error detected by `E0`, then consider the error detected by `E2`.
 So the correct order should be:

 ```